History and Social Studies

 - World Religions

-In the first year of a two-year world history sequence, students examine a series of historical themes in order to develop a framework to begin to understand the world, both historically and currently.
-In the first semester, students investigate how humans have created social, political, and religious systems in various historical and geographic contexts around the world.
-The first semester units feature a series of research projects and activities that are used to help provide a firm foundation in the reading, writing, and critical thinking that are crucial to the study of history in the Upper School.
-The second-semester units of study are focused on human/environment interaction, migration and trade, and conflict and peace.
-A variety of classroom activities are used to help students make sense of the material, including class discussions and activities, primary document analysis, written work, research projects, and formal assessments.
+History 9 is the first year of a three-year required history curriculum that asks students to consider what it means to be actively engaged in the world in a historically informed way.
+This course examines recent world history with the goal of helping students create a framework for situating and understanding current issues and events.
+The course features a series of research projects and activities that are used to help provide a firm foundation in the reading, writing, and critical thinking skills that are crucial to the study of history in the Upper School.
+A variety of classroom activities are used to help students engage meaningfully with big events, including class discussions and activities, primary document analysis, and research projects.

 World History II (Required, Grade 10)